sandy9159/Compact-size-PCB-for-Arduino-projects/README.md

 ![image](https://user-images.githubusercontent.com/19898602/164375763-e2d4c7e3-20bf-4157-b0ca-faaa43c52ab8.png)![image](https://user-images.githubusercontent.com/19898602/164375808-3edca2de-070f-4af5-986d-3dc743876d5a.png)

-He we first see the overview of PCB means what is this PCB capable of and which components you can connect to the PCB.
+Here we first see the overview of PCB means what is this PCB capable of and which components you can connect to the PCB.

 # List of the Components you can connect to the PCB